TamoghnaK13/AdSword-AdBlocker-Website/index.md

 <div align="center">
  <h1>
-    The Ultimate AdBlocker for all your AdBlocking needs.
+    The Ultimate AdBlocker for your browser
   </h1>

   <p>